GsDevKit/GsDevKit_home/docs/installation/installDevKitClient.md

    createClient
    ```

-### Script to Install Client on Linux or Mac
+### Example Script to Install Client on Linux or Mac

-This script installs the GsDevKit client components and creates a client with the name **tode1**.
+This script installs the GsDevKit client components for v3.2.9, and creates a client with the name **tode1**.

  ```
 cd <githubdirectory>